maostar1010/OperatingSystems/FileAllocationTableSimulation/README.md

 **WARNING:** Do not upload any files in this repository to public websites.
 If you want to clone this repository, please make sure to keep it private.

 # File Allocation Table Simulation
+The simulation finds the longest possible chain terminating on each block containing '-1' in the FAT, and report these lengths.

 To compile all code, type:
 ```